Christopher J. Tralie, Ph.D.

 Other

-Related to the above, click here to read an essay I wrote about how the National Science Foundation (NSF) changed my life, and why we shouldn't be cutting funding to such a crucial agency.
+I'd like to highlight an essay by Benjamin Kuipers on the proliferation of military funding in academia, which remains a serious problem.
+Related to this, I also recently wrote an essay about how the National Science Foundation (NSF) changed my life, and why we shouldn't be cutting funding to such a crucial agency.